-To become an officer in the Philippine Coast Guard (PCG), you must first pass the PCG Aptitude Battery Test (PCGABT).
+Want to become an officer in the Philippine Coast Guard (PCG)?
+It all starts with passing the PCG Aptitude Battery Test (PCGABT).

 Table of Contents